Yunzez/CSA_Project/README.md

 ### Decoder:

 The decoder is a vital part of the simulator that interprets hexadecimal instructions and outputs a 32-bit binary representation.
 This binary is further dissected into its constituent parts for processing.

+### AlU and ALU_control:

+the alu control decode the alu operation code into specific action while alu perform them.